Last Updated: October 30, 2024

 Health Issues

-Stuart Scott's first major health problem arose in 2002, when he was hit in the face by a football.
+Stuart Scott's first major health problem arose in 2002 when he was hit in the face by a football.
 The football damaged his cornea, and surgery was not able to stop him from experiencing ptosis, which is a drooping of the eyelid.

 In 2007, Scott experienced a severe stomach ache and had his appendix removed.
 Doctors tested the removed appendix and discovered that it was cancerous.
 He quickly underwent surgery to have part of his colon and some of his lymph nodes removed, and he then underwent chemotherapy.
-Scott tried to keep busy while undergoing chemo, exercising and continuing with work.
+Scott tried to keep busy while undergoing chemo, exercising, and continuing with work.

 The cancer seemed to dissipate, but it returned in 2011.
 This next phase went into remission, but it returned again in 2013.
-In 2014, he had switched to chemotherapy pills rather than traditional infusions.
+In 2014, he switched to chemotherapy pills rather than traditional infusions.
 During this period, he also continued to have surgeries and also underwent radiation therapy.
 In 2014, he was given the Jimmy V Award at the ESPY Awards in honor of his battle against cancer.

 Death